MIMIC-MJX: Neuromechanical Emulation of Animal Behavior: Methods

 \end{itemize}

-For each of these models, we limit contacts between the model and the environment (a single ground plane) to only the end effectors to dramatically improve the throughput of MJX, which scales poorly with the number of contacts in the simulation.
+For each of these models, we limit contacts between the model and the environment (a single ground plane) to only the end effectors to improve the throughput of MJX, which scales poorly with the number of contacts in the simulation.
 Because our imitation tasks only involve contact with the end effectors and implicitly constrain behavior to avoid self-collisions, these changes do not negatively impact the training results and are merely an optimization measure.
+In the case of the worm model, the whole body is in contact with the floor but still without self-collisions.
+The biomechanical body models and their associated simulation environments are maintained in a separate repository, \texttt{vnl-playground}.